SureshPillay/ecp-vaadin/README.md

   }
 ```
 ### Mandatory marker:
 The Vaadin Framework does not allow one to define a custom mandatory marker.
 Therefore we decided to stay with the Vaadin mandatory marker but provide you an example on how to change the marker if necessary (```VTMandatoryStyleProperty.getMandatoryMarker``` is not interpreted).
-You can this simply with some css code:
+You can archieve this simply with some css code:

 ```css
     .v-required-field-indicator {